lucatorep/ScEnSor-Kit-Scripts/README.md

 _NOTE._ This script has been developed for the following publication:
 The script analyses data coming from the BioLector I. Example of the script output can be found in "Script_Output" folder or in the above-mentioned publication.
-Summary of the script with figures embedded in the text available in the "ScEnSor-Kit_Biolector_Analysis_Markdown.pdf" file.
+Script available also in the "ScEnSor-Kit_Biolector_Analysis_Markdown.pdf" file (with figures embedded in the code).

 Getting started: